schinta99/schinta_Portfolio/final-project-part-one.md

 Summarizing the long-term benefits of modern medicine.
 Advocating for trust in new medical inventions and procedures for a healthier future.

+Project Structure:

+Setup: Understanding Modern Medicine’s Role

+In this phase, I will define modern medicine and establish its significance, setting the foundation for the rest of the project.

+Defining Modern Medicine: Provide a clear explanation of modern medicine and its advancements, including examples such as vaccines, antibiotics, and surgical innovations.
+Data Visualizations: Introduce visualizations to show the global improvements in life expectancy due to medical advancements.
+This will include comparisons of life expectancy trends across different time periods and regions, highlighting how medical interventions have improved human health.

+Sketch Ideas:

+Line Chart: A visualization showing the increase in life expectancy globally since the advent of modern medicine, especially highlighting pivotal moments like the discovery of vaccines or antibiotics.

+Conflict: Addressing Skepticism and Challenges

+Here, I will present the core conflict: the skepticism of some individuals about modern medicine and its efficacy, especially in comparison to natural remedies.
+This section will focus on data-backed evidence that challenges these beliefs.

+Unveiling the Impact of Medical Breakthroughs: Visualizations will illustrate how life expectancy has dramatically increased over time, particularly in regions where vaccines, antibiotics, and surgeries have become commonplace.

+Comparing Medical and Natural Approaches: Show data that contrasts life expectancy and recovery rates between those who rely solely on natural remedies versus those who use modern medical treatments.

+Additionally, this section will address other current challenges in modern medicine, such as accessibility, affordability, and public skepticism about vaccines and medical technologies.

+Sketch Ideas:

+Comparative Bar Chart: A side-by-side comparison of the impact of modern medicine (e.g., vaccination rates vs. disease eradication) and natural remedies on health outcomes.
+Time-Scale Visualizations: Daily, monthly, and yearly time savings in treatment and recovery due to modern medicine, contrasted with natural treatments.
+Resolution: Advocating for Mindful Medical Choices
+In this final phase, I will propose practical strategies and a call to action for trusting modern medical interventions and making informed health decisions.

+Emphasizing Long-Term Benefits: Summarize the long-term health and life expectancy improvements enabled by modern medicine, supported by data visualizations showing decreases in mortality rates and increases in lifespan.
+Suggesting Behavioral Changes: Encourage people to trust modern medicine when appropriate, educating the audience on the balance between natural remedies for minor ailments and modern treatments for more serious conditions.
+Call to Action: Urge the audience to reflect on the benefits of modern medicine and advocate for the use of new medical technologies for a healthier and longer life.
+Sketch Ideas:

+Pie Chart: Visualizing a balanced approach to healthcare, showing a breakdown of when to use modern medicine versus natural remedies.
+Journey Map: Illustrating the medical journey from the past to the present, showing how medical interventions can drastically improve survival rates and quality of life.
+Initial Sketches

 Initial Sketches

 The data visualizations will help tell the story of modern medicine's impact on life expectancy.
 Initial ideas for visualizations include: